Navigation Tips

 Please email me if you would like your photo and a link to your blog (if you have one) to appear in My Readers' Gallery.

-Papillon Cloth pattern can be downloaded from these locations:
+Papillon Cloth pattern can be downloaded from:

 More butterfly cloths can be seen here: http://smariek.blogspot.com/2007/07/butterflies.html